markon1-a/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 2: 00:03:05

-I mean, yeah, but I mean, this was just some undergrad course, right?
+I mean, this was just some undergrad course, right?
 Of course, it's different after you completed the PhD, maybe, but at some point, I guess you get the feeling of when you are at the point when you can do it.
 And of course, yeah, get feedback, talk to other people and talk to.

 Speaker 0: 00:03:20

-And it's more a learning what level of assurance you need to get from others and not just a, okay, now I am confident enough to judge my own constructions.
+And it's more a learning what level of assurance you need to get from others and not just, okay, now I am confident enough to judge my own constructions.

 Speaker 1: 00:03:34